The

 did eventually find myself

-crawling
+crawling along a

-crawl back along it after I woke up again.
+along it after I woke up again.

 I haven't told you about the ship's layout, have I?
 The corridors

-and cabins in this ship seem to have been designed by a lunatic;
+and cabins in this ship seem to have been designed by a lunatic; certainly

-certainly they follow no logic I can see -- no
+they follow no logic I can see -- no

-human logic,
+human logic, anyway.

-goofy.
-Some are big enough to drive an 18 wheeler through, some
+big enough to drive an 18 wheeler through, some are just big enough for me

-are just big enough for me to stand up, some are so small I have to get
+to stand up, some are so small I have to get on my hands and knees, and a

-on my hands and knees, and a few have ceilings so low that a squirrel
+few have ceilings so low that a squirrel wouldn't fit through them -- they

-wouldn't fit through them -- they seem to be sized for mice.
-And
+seem to be sized for mice.
+And none of them go straight.
+It's

-none of them go straight.
-It's as if whoever laid them out kept
+as if whoever laid them out kept getting distracted and losing track of

-the paths wandered all over the place (rather like the streets of
+where they were going, so that the paths wandered all over the place

-Boston, which we visited last year).
+(rather like the streets of Boston, which we visited last year).

 So the last thing I can remember before I fell asleep was finding a

-doorway into someplace where I could stand up, someplace dark, with a
+doorway into someplace where I could stand up, someplace dark, with a very

-doorway.
-I pulled some of the lumpier items out of the pockets of
+pulled some of the lumpier items out of the pockets of my overalls -- did

-my overalls -- did I mention we were all wearing overalls?
-They
+I mention we were all wearing overalls?
+They were kind of the

-were kind of the "ship's uniform" while we loaded everything in from
+"ship's uniform" while we loaded everything in from the trucks and got

-the trucks and got stuff stowed before takeoff.
-Anyhow I fished
+stuff stowed before takeoff.
+Anyhow I fished some of the lumpiest

-some of the lumpiest junk out of my pockets and put it on the
+junk out of my pockets and put it on the shelf/table/seat thing, so I

-shelf/table/seat thing, so I wouldn't be covered with dents when I woke
+wouldn't be covered with dents when I woke up, and just flopped right

 I woke up in the dark.
-I couldn't remember where I was, and I'd
+I couldn't remember where I was, and I'd no

-awakened me, either -- a sort of soft
+either -- a sort of soft

 plop, I thought.
-As
+As I lay there, I

-I lay there, I heard it again -- a sound of something small falling,
+heard it again -- a sound of something small falling, right next to

-right next to me.
+me.
 I didn't see what it was, at first.

 I sat up, and realized it wasn't completely dark, after all.
 The

-light was very dim, but I could see enough to realize I was lying next
+light was very dim, but I could see enough to realize I was lying next to

-something moving.
+moving.
 There was a faint scraping noise, and a louder

 plop,